 When Philip II became the undisputed king of Macedonia around 359 BCE, he quickly went about cementing his legacy as a conqueror.
 Interestingly, Philip was able to closely study the strengths and weaknesses of Greek hoplite warfare during the reign of his brother, Ptolemy, because he was sent to be a diplomatic hostage in Thebes—home of the elite Sacred Band warriors.
 Using the data he collected as a hostage, Philip II created an efficient and deadly fighting force the likes of which had never been seen before in the ancient world.
 He outfitted his men in light armor with small shields and had his troops carry monstrously long spears, called sarissas.
 Philip also developed a corps of engineers and drilled his cavalry to work closely in concert with the infantry.
-The king’s new army of Macedonian phalanxes could outreach and outmaneuver the slower Greek hoplites—an advantage that would make Philip the master of Greece.
+The king’s new army of Macedonian phalanxes could outreach and outmaneuver the slower Greek hoplites of other nearby city-states—an advantage that would make Philip the master of Greece.
 Philip II gained his fame and prestige through military innovation and prowess, but he would receive many lasting wounds and scars during his long years of war.

 Conflict came quickly after Philip II became king.
 One year after ascending to the throne of Macedonia, Philip’s new phalanxes got their first taste of battle against the Illyrians.
 The battle was a success and the Macedonian military reforms were proven to be effective.
 Next, Philip struck out against Athenian power.
 He captured Athens’ outpost at Amphipolis and their fortress at Pydna in 357 BCE.
 Macedonian troops also moved into Thracian lands, capturing the city of Crenides in 356 BCE.